Canadian Internet Use Survey (CIUS)

 This is a sample survey with a cross-sectional design.

 The sample is no longer taken from the Labour Force Survey (LFS) sample.

 This survey uses a frame that combines landline and cellular telephone numbers from the Census and various administrative sources with Statistics Canada's dwelling frame.
 Records on the frame are groups of one or several telephone numbers associated with the same address (or single telephone number in the case a link between a telephone number and an address could not be established).
 This sampling frame is used to obtain a better coverage of households with a telephone number.

 The sample is based on a stratified design employing probability sampling.
 The stratification is done at the province level.
 Information is collected from one randomly selected household member aged 15 or older, and proxy responses are not permitted.

 The CIUS uses a two-stage sampling design.
 The sampling units are the groups of telephone numbers.
 The final stage units are individuals within the identified households.
 Note that the CIUS only selects one eligible person per household to be interviewed.

 For the survey, a single eligible member of each sampled household is randomly selected.

 A field sample of approximatively 33,000 units was used.
-Among them, about 26,000 invitation letters to the electronic questionnaire were sent to selected households across Canada.
+Among them, about 26,000 had addresses that were attached to the telephone number in the frame.
+Invitation letters to complete the electronic questionnaire were sent to these selected households across Canada.
+The remaining portion of the sample that did not receive an invitation letter because they did not have an address attached to their telephone number, were contacted by telephone to complete the questionnaire with an interviewer.
 A completion of 15,000 questionnaires was expected.

 Data collection for this reference period: 2018-11-15 to 2019-03-21